Laura-lc/project/README.md

 - **Name entity replacement**

 		We defined five standard terms: FILE, VARIABLE, FUNCTION, CONSTANT, and BUG_NUMBER, then we identified the file/function/variable/constant/bug number and replaced them with above standard terms respectively.

-		The function names and variable names replacement scripts for each programming group are shown in the following files respectively:
+		The function names and variable names replacement scripts for each programming group are shown in the following files:

 			a) FunVarReplacementForPython.ipynb